Part 2–San Diego Restaurant Takeout Day Trips: Gaslamp Quarter.

 Starting under the iconic Gaslamp Quarter sign, it’s a lonely walk up Fifth Avenue.
 The georgeous, four-story Huntress Steak & Whiskey Society and Lumi rooftop fusion eatery are shuttered.
 Both are itching to do a highly anticipated grand opening.
 Once-lively places like The Field are cordoned off with yellow tape.
 El Chingon and Havana 1920 have boarded up windows.
 Barleymash—renown for packing in off-night crowds—is stone-cold vacant.

 Open for Restaurant Takeout

 Metl bar/restaurant is doing takeout and delivery five days a week.
 It opened in December 2019, on the Fifth Avenue site of the former Hopping Pig.
 Jenna Elskamp has worked onsite for four years.
-She’d just helped buy out the Hopping Pig owners and instilled a more rock-n-roll ambiance in Metl.
+She’d just participated in buying out the Hopping Pig owners and has instilled a more rock-n-roll ambiance in Metl.

 “We were looking forward to business picking up in March so we could pay off some of our debts,” Elskamp says.
 “Then COVID hit and here we are.”